Anna-Marie

 10% Donated for micro loans to women

-My painting of Njeri (Jeri) looks back at me with such joy.
-I can’t help but smile.
-She has recently immigrated with two of her adult children to San Diego to join her husband and oldest daughter.
-Njeri’s beauty, shyness and my curiosity of her story combined compelled me to create this portrait.
+When I met Njeri , she had recently immigrated with two of her children, joining her husband and oldest daughter, in San Diego.
+Njeri’s beauty, shyness and my curiosity of her story compelled me to create this portrait.

 Njeri